fab13n/lamtez/michelson-lang-examples.md

+# Some examples inspired by www.michelson-lang.com

-As a comparison with hand-written Michelson code, here are some examples of contracts, described on http://www.michelson-lang.com, rewritten in Lamtez
+As a comparison with hand-written Michelson code, here are some examples of contracts, described on http://www.michelson-lang.com, rewritten in Lamtez.

 ## Identity

 This one is as striaghtforward in Lamtez as in Michelson: just take a unit and return it.

     # id.ltz
     \(p :: unit): p